 4 Connecting Data and Probability

-In this part of the book, we use games of chance, rolling dice, drawing beads, spinning a roulette wheel—to illustrate the principles of probability.
+In this part of the book, we use games of chance, tossing coins, drawing beads, spinning a roulette wheel, to illustrate the principles of probability.
 These examples are valuable because the probabilistic mechanism is perfectly known.
 We can compute exact probabilities, repeat experiments as many times as we like, and verify the results mathematically or by simulation.

 In real-world data analysis, the connection between probability and observation is rarely so clear.
-The systems we study, people, hospitals, weather, economies, and biological processes, are complex.
-We use probability not because these systems are not necessarily truly random, but because probabilistic models provide a practical way to describe and reason about uncertainty.
-In this chapter, we introduce some of the ways real-world problems can be connected to probabilistic models, so you can begin to recognize these connections as you learn about probability.
+The systems we study, such as, people, hospitals, weather, economies, and biological processes, are complex.
+We use probability not because these systems are necessarily truly random, but because probabilistic models provide a practical way to describe and reason about unexplained variability and uncertainty.
+In this chapter, we introduce some of the ways real-world problems can be connected to probabilistic models, so you can begin to recognize these connections as you learn about probability theory in the following chapters.

 4.1 Probability models in the real world